MaKhandare/MatCal/README.md

 ## Contributing

-Since I am learning Android Development, feedback and pull requests are appreciated!
+Since I am learning, feedback and pull requests are appreciated!
 If you find a bug or have a suggestion, feel free to open an issue.

 ## License